Phase diagram of the $J_1$-$J_2$ quantum Heisenberg model for arbitrary spin: Non-perturbative truncation of FRG flow equations

 and $ \Pi_0 ( \omega ) = 0 $.
 Note that Eq.~\eqref{eq:4-point_initial} expresses the exact static 4-point vertex of an isolated spin in terms of its inverse susceptibility $ \Sigma_0$ given in Eq.~\eqref{eq:sigma_initial} as a consequence of the finite length of the spin operator.
 By considering the flow of the susceptibility sum rule \eqref{eq:g_sum_rule}, one can also show that it is automatically satisfied as long as the two sum rules \eqref{eq:sigma_sum_rule} and \eqref{eq:pi_sum_rule} are fulfilled exactly.
 However, as soon as one truncates the flow equations and applies the inevitable approximations, this no longer holds in general.
 This enables us to take the three sum rules as independent constraints on the vertices.

 The dynamic sum rule, Eq.~\eqref{eq:pi_sum_rule}, can be plugged back into the associated flow equation \eqref{eq:pi_flow}, which becomes

 To implement also the static sum rule, Eq.~\eqref{eq:sigma_sum_rule}, we need a suitable approximation for the static 4-point vertex.
 Here, we are guided by the insight that for non-degenerate ground states, it is sufficient to neglect the momentum dependence of the static 4-point vertex \cite{Tarasevych2022b}.
 On the other hand, we expect that in a frustrated system like the $J_1$-$J_2$ model, the momentum-dependent quantum fluctuations encoded in $ \gamma_\Lambda ( \bm{k} , \bm{q} ) $ are crucial.
-This suggest to try an ansatz of the form
+The static sum rule \eqref{eq:sigma_sum_rule} now tells us that in the presence of such quantum fluctuations, a momentum-independent static 4-point vertex $ U_\Lambda $ is no longer sufficient to satisfy the spin-length constraint \eqref{eq:length_constraint}.
+Instead, the static 4-point vertex must be renormalized by the momentum-dependent quantum fluctuations $ \gamma_\Lambda ( \bm{k} , \bm{q} ) $.
+In order to implement this renormalization, we make the following ansatz for the static 4-point vertex,

 with initial conditions $ U_0 = 5 \Gamma_0^{ z z z z } / 6 $ and $ V_0 ( \bm{k} ) = 1 $.
 This turns the flow equation \eqref{eq:sigma_flow} into

 Note that the new coupling $V_\Lambda ( \bm{k} )$ controls the strength of the quantum fluctuations.
 It is fixed by demanding that the static sum rule \eqref{eq:sigma_sum_rule} holds, yielding